analysis-tools-dev/static-analysis/README.md

 - [Pysa](https://pyre-check.org/docs/pysa-basics.html) - A tool based on Facebook's pyre-check to identify potential security issues in Python code identified with taint analysis.
 - [PyT - Python Taint](https://github.com/python-security/pyt) :warning: - A static analysis tool for detecting security vulnerabilities in Python web applications.
 - [pytype](https://google.github.io/pytype) - A static type analyzer for Python code.
+- [QuantifiedCode](https://github.com/quantifiedcode/quantifiedcode) :warning: - Automated code review & repair.
+It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.
 - [radon](https://radon.readthedocs.io/en/latest) - A Python tool that computes various metrics from the source code.
 - [unimport](https://unimport.hakancelik.dev) - A linter, formatter for finding and removing unused import statements.
 - [vulture](https://github.com/jendrikseipp/vulture) - Find unused classes, functions and variables in Python code.